qwertie/ecsharp/lemp/ref-code-contracts.md

 ### [ensuresOnThrow] ###

 Specifies a condition that must be true if the method throws an exception.
 When `#haveContractRewriter` is false, underscore `_` refers to the thrown exception object; this is not available in the MS Code Contracts Rewriter.

-All contract attributes (except notnull) can specify multiple expressions separated by commas, to produce multiple checks, each with its own error message.

 <div class='sbs' markdown='1'>
 ~~~csharp